Whats the WCAB doing NOW???

 Right after “workers’ compensation calculator” and “permanent disability calculator,” the top search term for people coming to this website is “multiple disabilities table.”

-If you want to combine multiple disabilities for injuries before 2005, ((After 2005, you may need to use the Combined Values Chart from the 2005 PDRS.)) you can:
+If you want to combine multiple disabilities for injuries before 2005,1 you can:

 Block Letters